zhaoshengEE/Stock_Price_Forecasting/README.md

 Course project for EECE 571T (Advanced Machine Learning Tools for Engineers) on University of British Colunmbia

 ## Authors
-Menghong Huang, &nbsp; Zhaosheng Li
+Menghong Huang & &nbsp; Zhaosheng Li

 ## Table of contents